CalebBell/thermo/docs/activity_coefficients.rst

 The model :obj:`RegularSolution <thermo.regular_solution.RegularSolution>` is based on the concept of a :obj:`solubility parameter <chemicals.solubility.solubility_parameter>`; with liquid molar volumes and solubility parameters it is a predictive model.
 It does not show temperature dependence.
 Additional regression coefficients can be used with that model also.

 The :obj:`UNIFAC <thermo.unifac.UNIFAC>` model is a predictive group-contribution scheme.
 In it, each molecule is fragmented into different sections.
 These sections have interaction parameters with other sections.
 Usually the fragmentation is not done by hand.
-One online tool for doing this is the  `DDBST <http://www.ddbst.com/unifacga.html>`_.
+One online tool for doing this is the `DDBST Online Group Assignment Tool <http://www.ddbst.com/unifacga.html>`_.

 Object Structure
 ----------------